Grand Larceny SC: Punishment, Charges, Fines, Jail Time

-Facing grand larceny charges is serious, and it is definitely not something that you want to tackle alone.
-If you are ready to start protecting your future the first step is to discuss your case with an attorney who can help prepare your defense.
+Facing grand larceny charges in South Carolina is serious, and it is definitely not something that you want to tackle alone.
+If you are ready to start protecting your future, the first step is to discuss your case with an attorney who can help prepare your defense.

 Are you ready to talk to a lawyer?
 Set up a free consultation so our team can examine the facts of your case.
 You don’t have to fight this battle alone.